 NOTE: From 6:00 PM until 6:30PM, we will be answering your computer related questions by showing them on the big screen so everyone

 can learn something.
-We have access to both Windows 7 and Windows XP operating systems.
+We have access to a number of operating systems.
 Come early if you want to make sure

 your questions get answered.